inmersoft-dev/digital-menu/README.md

 ### Current version

-- 0.14.2
+- 0.15.11

 #### Changelog

-- load menu from pathname ex: [domain]/menu/[menu-name]
-- just number and letter on menu name
+- now after login it takes to settings
-- settings now valid menu name
+- you can go from settings to your menu
+- qr link fixed
+- fetch from menu/edit fixed

 ### Testers